 Brickell, Meredith K., MFA

 Associate Professor of Art and Art History and Chair of the Art and Art History Department

-Meredith Brickell joined the Department of Art and Art History in 2008 and teaches courses including Introduction to Ceramics, Handmade and Homegrown: The Relationship Between Ceramics and Food and Community-based Art Projects.
-She has led a Winter Term course to Ghost Ranch in New Mexico with Steve Timm and is currently the campus representative for the New York Arts Program.
+Meredith Brickell joined the Department of Art and Art History in 2008 and teaches courses including Introduction to Ceramics, Ceramics: Food and Community, and Ceramics and the Body.

 Brickell exhibits her work internationally and has been an artist-in-residence at the Guldagergaard International Ceramic Research Center (Denmark), Watershed Center (Maine) and Threewalls (Chicago).
-Brickell holds a Master of Fine Arts from the University of Nebraska-Lincoln and a Bachelor of Art and Design from North Carolina State University and completed the Core Fellowship program at Penland School of Crafts (NC).
+Brickell holds a Master of Fine Arts in Ceramics from the University of Nebraska-Lincoln, a Bachelor of Art and Design from North Carolina State University and completed the Core Fellowship program at Penland School of Crafts (NC).